Sing and Don't Cry, Cate Kennedy. The author's memoir of two years spent living in Mexico. Colourful, engaging and moving. I love Cate Kennedy.

 Julie and Julia, Julie Powell

 The book of the famous blog wherein a young spoiled American woman cooks her way through an older American's apparently famous French cookery book, in one year.
 Narrated by the author herself, whose voice annoyed the hell out of me.
 Also she hasn't learnt to pronounce many of the French words she writes, which is just lazy.
 Annoying and self indulgent, overall.
-Is Julia French the household name in Australia or Europe that she seems to be in the US?
+Is Julia Child the household name in Australia or Europe that she seems to be in the US?
 I'd not heard of her, but maybe I'm just ignorant.

 Innocent Traitor, Alison Weir